 Safe Amounts of Salt In Homemade Dog Food

 For this reason, in some cases, it may be better to switch your pet to homemade cooking so you can monitor for safe amounts.
-And in the case of using salt in homemade dog food meals, there's a good and safe amount that holistic veterinarians recommend which is at least 0.3% of sodium for a well-balanced meal.
+In the case of using salt in homemade dog food meals, there's a good and safe amount that holistic veterinarians recommend, which is at least 0.3% sodium for a well-balanced meal.

 That's 0.25g of salt per 100g of food minimum, or 1.5g of salt per 100g of food for maintenance and to support normal growth and development.

 These doses are likely to be safe for healthy adult dogs and will allow you to reap some of the health benefits salt can provide to your pet.
 For dogs with certain health conditions or those on medication, salt doses must be adjusted – discuss this with your veterinarian.

 Note: Puppies, lactating, and pregnant dogs may require a higher amount of sodium than adult dogs, as recommended by your veterinarian.
 Very active breeds will require approximately 3-5 times more sodium than more sedentary dog breeds.